jantman/RPyMostat/docs/source/development.rst

 Integration Tests
 -----------------

 Integration tests run against a real MongoDB.
+When running locally, they assume that Docker is present and usable, and will pull and run a container from `jantman/mongodb24 <https://hub.docker.com/r/jantman/mongodb24/>`_.
+When running on TravisCI, they will use the `mongodb service <https://docs.travis-ci.com/user/database-setup/#MongoDB>`_ provided by Travis.
+The Travis MongoDB service currently `runs <https://travis-ci.org/jantman/RPyMostat>`_ 2.4.12 as of 2016-06-11, which I'm considering close enough to the Debian 2.4.10 that we're targeting.
+If Travis upgrades that, we may need to look into alternate ways of running Mongo for the Travis tests.

 Release Checklist
 -----------------